Office Hours: T 10am-12pm

-Lin is currently engaged in a range of local design projects through the Tulane City Center, working with non-profit community partners.
+Lin is currently engaged in a range of local design projects through the Albert and Tina Small Center for Collaborative Design, working with non-profit community partners.
 These projects include an exhibition gallery for the Louisiana Endowment for the Humanities, and a seven-acre Vietnamese community garden in lower Algiers.
 She also partnered with Judith Kinnard to build the SunShower SSIP House, an off-grid disaster relief prototype which received an AIA New Orleans Honor Award in 2012.

 Prior to becoming a New Orleanian, Lin lived and practiced architecture in Boston where she co-founded the firm LinOldhamOffice.
 The work of LOO was selected for the Architecture League of New York’s Young Architects Forum in 2005.
 Their 8 Container Farmhouse was also awarded a Progressive Architecture Award the same year.
 During her term in Boston, Lin taught design studios at Northeastern University and worked in the offices of Machado and Silvetti Associates, and Leers Weinzapfel Associates.